MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-security/README.md

-# trail-metrics-support-spring-boot-security
+# trail-measurements-support-spring-boot-security

-Contains a Spring Boot auto configurations that automatically configures metric dispatchers for failing/starting/ending authentications.
+Contains a Spring Boot auto configurations that automatically configures measurement dispatchers for failing/starting/ending authentications.

 ## How to use